DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/deployment.md

   - toc
 ---

-# Mirror to create multicloud workloads
+# Create Multicloud Workloads from Images

 Follow the steps below to create a stateless load (Deployment).